 As I step back from the luggage compartment, I take a good look at the bus.
 It seems tough, almost armored, but I guess these kinds need to be.
 The seats should allow the travellers to sleep comfortably enough for hours.
 And the bus also comes with a bathroom.

 A couple of minutes later all of us travellers show the printed tickets to the driver, then board the bus.
 As soon as Alazne and I get on the vehicle, the guy, who looks fed up, flicks his cigarette into a puddle.
-Once I finally get to sit on my designated aisle seat, and Alazne sighs deeply to my left, her sleepy face reflected on the mirror-like surface of the window, I relax.
-We’ll distance ourselves from Hondarribia for a few days, which means that those Ukrainian brothers won’t be able to bother me, and in addition I’ll get to return to Gijón, which I haven’t seen for around twenty years.
+Once I finally get to sit on my designated aisle seat, and Alazne sighs deeply to my left, her sleepy face reflected on the mirror-like window, I relax.
+We’ll distance ourselves from Hondarribia for a few days, which means that those Ukrainian brothers won’t be able to bother me, and in addition I’ll get to return to Gijón, which I have avoided for around twenty years.

 The driver is driving out of Irún when Alazne wipes the sleep from her eyes and pulls out her tablet from the backpack, as well as the expensive earphones I bought for her.